lblod/enrich-submission-service/README.md

 Returns an object with

-* source: TTL of the harvested data (in case of a concept submission) or sent data (in case of a sent submission)
+* `source`: TTL of the harvested data (in case of a concept submission) or sent data (in case of a sent submission)
-* additions: TTL containing manually added triples
+* `additions`: TTL containing manually added triples
-* removals: TTL containing manually removed triples
+* `removals`: TTL containing manually removed triples
-* meta: TTL containing additional data to fill in and validate the forms.
+* `meta`: TTL containing additional data to fill in and validate the forms.
 The TTL is a snapshot of the current meta data at the moment of the request.
 It may change over time as long as the submission is in concept state.
-* form: TTL containing the description of the forms.
+* `form`: TTL containing the description of the forms.
 The form is the current active form at the moment of the request.
 It may change over time as long as the submission is in concept state.